Holding Costs Guide

 - Purchase smaller batches of inventory to lower holding costs, reduce risk, and order more in time before they face stockout costs.

-With ShipBob’s integrated software for order and inventory management, you can view inventory levels, track historical sales data, receive inventory reports on trends, optimize storage locations to further reduce costs, and much more.
+With ShipBob’s integrated software for order and inventory management, you can view inventory levels, track historical sales data, receive inventory reports on trends, optimise storage locations to further reduce costs, and much more.

 Improve inventory management with ShipBob

-At ShipBob, we strive to keep holding costs low for our customers by optimizing their inventory management through technology.
+At ShipBob, we strive to keep holding costs low for our customers by optimising their inventory management through technology.

 You will have access to a single, intuitive platform designed to provide real-time visibility into your retail supply chain, so that you can track your inventory levels and avoid unnecessary overstocking.

 - Set reorder point notifications for each SKU.

 - Automatically get notified when stock is low and report on trends to help accurately forecast inventory.